DenisMal00/smart-inventory-monitor/README.md

 # 📦 Smart Inventory Monitor
 ### Real-time AI-driven stock analysis

 **Smart Inventory Monitor** is a computer vision solution designed to automate stock counting in logistics environments.
-By leveraging a quantized **YOLOv8** model, the system tracks package counts in real-time, providing a reliable and automated alternative to manual inventory checks.
+By leveraging a quantized **YOLOv8 nano** model, the system tracks package counts in real-time, providing a reliable and automated alternative to manual inventory checks.

+The system is specifically optimized for **monitoring stationary depots**.
+This focus on inventory state allows the architecture to remain lightweight and cost-effective, supporting a stable throughput of up to **2 FPS (Frames Per Second)**, a practical frequency that ensures accurate tracking for static stock while keeping cloud infrastructure overhead to a minimum.

 ---